 In this process, it’s really easy to fall for ideas that don’t necessarily align with you.
 This might be the expectations of those around you or ideas of things that are commonly envisioned when we hear the word ‘success’.
 Everyone’s idea of success is different and we’re searching for yours.
 The one that comes from you only.

 What sparks joy in your heart?
 Imagine having a fantastic office job, leading a team of people to a common goal and heading home to your high-rise apartment in central New York.
 Does that spark joy for you?
 Maybe you’d rather wake up with the sun and paint your days away surrounded by creatives and your own imagination.
-Maybe you want to wake up in a new place everyday, reliant on only yourself and the belongings you keep on your back, exploring markets and temples, villages and wonders the world over.
+Maybe you want to wake up in a new place every day, reliant on only yourself and the belongings you keep on your back, exploring markets and landscapes, villages and wonders the world over.
 The possibilities are endless.

-And this exercise can take a really long time.
+This exercise can take a really long time.
 It’s good to take a long time (but don’t sit in this phase forever, you can always come back to add and edit).
 The more detailed and clear you can be on your vision, the easier creating and manifesting your life plan is going to be.

 A couple of questions you can ask yourself to get started:

 - What roles do you want to play?

 - What are you already enjoying in your life?